 I am Dilthey-Fellow and principal investigator in the research group “A Study in Explanatory Power” (based at the University Duisburg-Essen and generously funded by the Volkswagen Foundation; Phase 1: 2012-2018; Phase 2:2018-2021).
 In the past years, I taught in Basel (Visiting Lecturer) and Marburg (Acting Chair for Theoretical Philosophy).
-Right now (spring 2018) I am visiting Wuhan University (China), where I give a course on philosophical methodology.
+In spring 2018, I visited Wuhan University (China), where I gave a course on philosophical methodology.

 Before, I held a position as an Assistant Professor (Wissenschaftlicher Mitarbeiter) at Ruhr-University Bochum.
 I spend time in Barcelona and Tilburg as a research fellow.
 I am interested in various topics in theoretical philosophy, but I mainly work on topics related to the philosophy of explanation and understanding.
 More information on the project “A Study in Explanatory Power” can be found here: philosophyofexplanation.wordpress.com.
 I am also coordinator of the network ” Social Functions”, funded by the German Research Foundation (https://socialfunctions.org).